Parth-Vader/The-Martini-Men/README.md

 ### Forecast from Global NASA data :
 With the help of information extracted from NRT Global Flood Mapping we can get the approximate latitude and longitude measurements of areas which have imminent danger due to flood.
 The high-risk flood zones from NASA satellites which are updated every 24 hrs, are displayed on the redDash map.
+Also using a simple linear Regression module trained on the data using Azure Machine Learning Studio, we can provide accurate future prediction.
+Thus combining this method with the image predictions from above, we can give state-of-the-art predictions on our dashboard.

 ## Post Prediction :